Snowiiii/Pumpkin/README.md

 ## Contributions
 Contributions are welcome!.
 Feel free to open an issue or pull request.

+## Communication
+Consider joining our discord https://discord.gg/wT8XjrjKkf to stay up-to-date on events, updates, and connect with other members.

 ### Thanks
 A big thank you to https://wiki.vg/ for providing valuable information used in the development of this project.